kubernetes/minikube/site/content/en/docs/handbook/accessing.md

 ### Using `minikube service` with tunnel

-The network is limited if you are using a Docker driver on darwin, Windows or WSL, and the Node IP is not reachable directly.
+The network is limited if using the Docker driver on Darwin, Windows, or WSL, and the Node IP is not reachable directly.

-If minikube runs on Linux with Docker driver, no tunnel will be created.
+Running minikube on Linux with the Docker driver will result in no tunnel being created.

 Services of type `NodePort` can be exposed via the `minikube service <service-name> --url` command.
 It must be run in a separate terminal window to keep the [tunnel](https://en.wikipedia.org/wiki/Port_forwarding#Local_port_forwarding) open.
 Ctrl-C in the terminal can be used to terminate the process at which time the network routes will be cleaned up.

 ### Example of NodePort

-1. Create a kubernetes deployment
+1. Create a Kubernetes deployment

     ```shell
     kubectl create deployment hello-minikube1 --image=k8s.gcr.io/echoserver:1.4
     ```

-2. Create a kubernetes service type NodePort
+2. Create a Kubernetes service type NodePort

     ```shell
     kubectl expose deployment hello-minikube1 --type=NodePort --port=8080